syncfusion/blazor-docs/src/common/state-persistence.md

 # State Persistence

 The Syncfusion JavaScript (Essential JS 2) library has support for persisting control's state across page refreshes or navigation.
-To enable this feature, set [`enablePersistence`](./api/base/component#enablepersistence) property as true to the required control.
+To enable the feature, set [`enablePersistence`](./api/base/component#enablepersistence) property as true to the required control.
 This will store the control's state in browser’s `localStorage` object on page `unload` event.
 For example, we have enabled persistence to grid control in the following code.